Pass Out (Tinie Tempah song): Background

 After signing to Parlophone, Tinie Tempah was put together with producer Labrinth and the collaboration resulted in the first two singles for the label, "Frisky" and "Pass Out".
 Parlophone president Miles Leonard said the label was adamant that "Pass Out" would be the first single, saying: "It set new precedents for British urban music from what had been happening the year before.
 And it was a new sound; it sounded fresh, and like it came from the clubs.
 Both "Pass Out" & "Frisky" were mixed by London's up and coming mix engineer Mr Jones @ Detox Audio."
 However, the label thought the song may have had too much of "an edge" for daytime mainstream radio to take a risk in playing it, and so planned it as a low-key "set up single" that was instead made available to specialist radio stations.
 The song ended up getting such an enthusiastic reaction from specialist radio audiences that it was crossed over onto daytime mainstream rotation.
-The song also mentions Heidi Montag and Audrina Patridge of The Hills, fame and action star Jean-Claude Van Damme and Prince Charles.
+The song also mentions Heidi Montag and Audrina Patridge from the American reality series The Hills, Uncle Fester from the American sitcom The Addams Family, action star Jean-Claude Van Damme and a suggested mention of Prince William ("Soon I'll be the King like Prince Charles' child").

 BBC Radio 1 coverage includes plays from Zane Lowe, Jo Whiley, MistaJam (who gave the song its first radio play on 12 December 2009), Ras Kwame, Tim Westwood (who gave the record its premiere on BBC Radio 1Xtra on 7 December 2009), Trevor Nelson, Fearne Cotton and Nick Grimshaw.
 "Pass Out" received early playlist support from BBC Radio 1Xtra and Kiss along with strong spot plays on BBC Radio 1, including a "Record of the Week" with Nick Grimshaw.
 The song is also available as a free download on the game Tap Tap Revenge 3.
 "Pass Out" features in the UK commercial for Assassin's Creed: Brotherhood.
 It was also briefly featured in a scene in the 2011 remake of the film Arthur.
 American alternative hip hop group Chiddy Bang have also issued a remix of the song.
 McFly also did a cover of "Pass Out" at Towneley Festival 2011.